 For starters, this tongue cleaner is entirely synthetic.
 It’s made of heavier plastic, so it’s not going to break however others (like myself) may prefer the more “sterile” feeling of surgical grade stainless steel.

-Secondly, it's not adjustable using the grips as Dr. Tung and the Health & Yoga cleaners are.
+Secondly, it’s not adjustable using the grips as Dr. Tung and the Health & Yoga cleaners are.
 Perhaps some consumers may actually prefer this, as you could simply get used to it a bit quicker.
 I simply like having more control over the product.
-All in all however, it's a good product, but I wouldn’t recommend it over the Dr. Tung’s or Health and Yoga cleaner.
+All in all however, it’s a good product, but I wouldn’t recommend it over the Dr. Tung’s or Health and Yoga cleaner.

 Popular – The Tongue Sweeper